-Every month, from May to October, 160 cyclists are injured in B.C.
+Every year, an average of over 1,500 cyclists are injured in B.C.
 (This sad statistic is from ICBC).

 Whether on fat tires or skinny tires, everyone driving and cycling, needs to share the roads and the responsibility for safety.

 Cyclists are entitled to use the majority of provincial roads – from smaller two-lane highways around popular cycling destinations, to remote highways like the Stewart-Cassiar, to high-speed, high-volume routes like the Lougheed Highway (Highway 7).
 Plenty of people cycle provincial highways to commute to their jobs, whether in Northern B.C. and Vancouver Island, or the Lower Mainland and Southern Interior, and not just during Bike to Work Week.
 Plus cyclists pedal provincial highways for recreation, fitness, tourism and occasionally, competition.

 In some places, the routes may not have shoulders or bike lanes.
 In others, they do.
 Wherever cyclists and drivers may be, here are 10 ways to savor the open road, stay aware of all types of travellers and keep safe.

 - Don’t drive on the shoulders and don’t cut into the curve – there may be a cyclist (or pedestrian) around that bend.

 - Watch for cyclists, if you’re turning onto the highway from a driveway or other road.